star-bnl/star-travex/StiScan/README.md

     stiscan -f path/to/my.stiscan.root

-For more options type `stiscan -h`.
+For more options type `stiscan --help`.

 By default, only sensitive layers of the PXL, IST, and SSD detectors are used in the energy loss analysis.
 One can easily specify any other volume or a set of